-Apollo Group Inc. (APOL), the largest U.S. for-profit college chain, gained the most in a year after reporting quarterly earnings and revenue that topped analysts’ estimates and raising its full-year profit forecast.
+Apollo Group Inc. (APOL:US), the largest U.S. for-profit college chain, gained the most in a year after reporting quarterly earnings and revenue that topped analysts’ estimates and raising its full-year profit forecast.

 Apollo, confronting student reluctance to take on debt amid high unemployment and government investigations of for-profit colleges’ marketing practices, reined in costs during the quarter, said Peter Appert, an analyst at Piper Jaffray & Co. in San Francisco.